 Lacinato kale is a quick growing green and impatient gardeners won’t have to wait too long for that first harvest.
 You can enjoy the leaves as baby greens and start picking them when the leaves are two to three inches in length.
 These tender greens have a mild flavor and are perfect for kale salad as well as sandwiches and wraps.
 You can pull the entire young plant or just pinch off a leaf or two from each plant and leave them to continue growing.

 The other way to eat lacinato kale is to harvest the mature leaves.
 They grow about a foot long and make high quality kale chips, as well as a nutritious ingredient for soups, salads and pastas.
 Large leaves are ready to clip about two months from planting.
 Again, aim to pick the outer, or lowermost leaves of the plant so the centre can keep growing.
 Kale leaves are easy to break off so you don’t need any special equipment.
 If you want a clean cut, use a pair of herb snips.
+Here’s an article on how to freeze kale for later use.

 Types of lacinato kale